Artemis: Description

-In spite of her status as a virgin who avoided potential lovers, there are multiple references to Artemis' beauty and erotic aspect; in the Odyssey, Odysseus compares Nausicaa to Artemis in terms of appearance when trying to win her favor, Libanius, when praising the city of Antioch, wrote that Ptolemy was smitten by the beauty of (the statue of) Artemis; whereas her mother Leto often took pride in her daughter's beauty.

-She has several stories surrounding her where men such as Actaeon, Orion, and Alpheus tried to couple with her forcibly only to be thwarted or killed.
-Ancient poets note Artemis' height and imposing stature, as she stands taller and more impressive than all the nymphs accompanying her.
-In Athens and Tegea, she was worshipped as Artemis Calliste, "the most beautiful".
-She was generally represented as healthy, strong, and active, bearing quiver and bow and accompanied by a dog.
+In spite of her status as a virgin who avoided potential lovers, there are multiple references to Artemis's beauty and erotic aspect; in the Odyssey, Odysseus compares Nausicaa to Artemis in terms of appearance when trying to win her favor, Libanius, when praising the city of Antioch, wrote that Ptolemy was smitten by the beauty of (the statue of) Artemis; whereas her mother Leto often took pride in her daughter's beauty.
+She has several stories surrounding her where men such as Actaeon, Orion, and Alpheus tried to couple with her forcibly, only to be thwarted or killed.
+Ancient poets note Artemis's height and imposing stature, as she stands taller and more impressive than all the nymphs accompanying her.